itsyouonline/eng_gotests/redis_perf/README.md

  - `-t, --connectiontype`: the type of connection to redis, either `tcp` or `unix`, default `tcp`.
  - `-c, --connectionstring`: the connectionstring for redis, default `localhost:6379`.
  - `--client`: the underlying client to use, either `go-redis`, `redigo` or `radix`, default `go-redis`
+ - `-p, --pipelength`: the amount of statements to store in a pipe before executing it.
+ Setting this to 0 (or any negative number) disables the use of pipes.
+0 by default, thus disabling pipes.

 ## code